alvinwan/Puhjiii/readme.md

 ##More

-For more information, see the official Puhjiii website at [braiiin.com/puhjiii](http://braiiin.com/puhjiii), and here is the [chubby bird](http://drbl.in/oRxN) that started it all.
+Here is the [chubby bird](http://drbl.in/oRxN) that started it all.

 ##Developers
 This section covers relevant code information and is written to address a technically-adept audience.